 Honors students and faculty members will meet at least three times in small groups throughout the fall, and once in the spring before the March break.
-Groups will consist of no more than six students.
+Groups will consist of no more than four students.
 Students and advisors in each small group are responsible for reading all the first chapters discussed in the fall meetings.
 Each student will be assigned a primary and secondary faculty advisor.

 At the end of the year, the primary and secondary advisors are responsible for reading the theses assigned to them.
 Students and their primary and secondary advisers should maintain close and regular contact throughout the year (email, regular office meetings, etc.), and advisors should return students' draft chapters with written comments in a timely fashion.
 (Students are of course free to consult with other History faculty as the circumstances dictate.)

 Every year at least one faculty member (normally the department chair) is assigned to supervise the Honors program.
 The supervisor should make sure throughout the course of the year that both students and advisors understand the guidelines laid out here, and that groups are meeting regularly.
 The supervisor is also responsible for arranging the visits of outside examiners in the spring.

 - Thesis Format

 1. First fall meeting: normally held in the first week of classes

 All prospective Honors students and history faculty will meet together to discuss the requirements of the Honors program and the schedule for the year.
 It is also at this meeting that each student will be assigned primary and secondary faculty advisors.
 The primary advisor will ordinarily be the member with whom the student has already been working.
 Students and faculty will also be assigned to small groups, each group consisting of no more than four students and their faculty advisors.
 Other faculty members interested in providing guidance and feedback on a thesis are encouraged, but not required, to join a relevant group.